buccancs/gsr_rgbt_project/docs/documentation_strategy.md

 3. **API Documentation**: Generate comprehensive API documentation using tools like Sphinx or Doxygen.
 4. **User Guides**: Develop more detailed user guides for specific use cases.
 5. **Troubleshooting Guide**: Create a comprehensive troubleshooting guide that covers common issues and their solutions.
+6. **Testing Documentation**: Develop comprehensive testing documentation that covers all components, including the MMRPhysProcessor, with examples of how to write effective tests.
+7. **Continuous Integration Documentation**: Document the continuous integration setup and how it integrates with the testing framework.

 ### Documentation Review Process